fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 Next, we have a configuration section where we define variables, in case you want to switch out your compiler, it can be easily done here.
-We also introduced the ``SRCS`` variable to hold all source files, which is more intuitive than specifying object files, we can easily create the object files by appending a ``.o`` suffix using the functions ``addsuffix``.
+We also introduced the ``SRCS`` variable to hold all source files, which is more intuitive than specifying object files.
+We can easily create the object files by appending a ``.o`` suffix using the functions ``addsuffix``.
 The ``.PHONY`` is a special rule, which should be used for all entry points of your ``Makefile``, here we define two entry point, we already know *all*, the new *clean* rule deletes all the build artifacts again such that we indeed